protontypes/open-sustainable-technology/README.md

 - [Backbone](https://gitlab.vtt.fi/backbone/backbone) - A generic energy network optimization tool written in GAMS.
 - [mosaik](https://gitlab.com/mosaik/mosaik) - A flexible Smart Grid co-simulation framework.
 - [SmartGridToolbox](https://gitlab.com/SmartGridToolbox/SmartGridToolbox) - Designed to provide an extensible and flexible starting point for developing a wide variety of smart grid simulations and other applications.
-- [GridLAB-D](https://github.com/arras-energy/gridlabd) - A simulation platform for future electricity distribution power systems.
-- [PowerSimData](https://github.com/Breakthrough-Energy/PowerSimData) - Is part of a Python software ecosystem developed by Breakthrough Energy Sciences to carry out power flow study in the U.S. electrical grid.
-- [SIMONA](https://github.com/ie3-institute/simona) - Provides a simulation toolbox to run and implement large-scale agent-based electricity grid simulations with focus on distribution grids.
-- [Power Grid Model](https://github.com/PowerGridModel/power-grid-model) -  A library for steady-state distribution power system analysis distributed for Python and C.
-- [ElectricGrid.jl](https://github.com/upb-lea/ElectricGrid.jl) - A time domain electrical energy grid modeling and simulation tool with a focus on the control of power electronics converters.
-- [Easy SimAuto](https://github.com/mzy2240/ESA) - An easy-to-use Power System Analysis Automation Platform atop PowerWorld's Simulator Automation Server.
-- [GElectrical](https://github.com/manuvarkey/GElectrical) - A free and opensource electrical system analysis software for LV/MV electrical distribution networks.
-- [GridPACK](https://github.com/GridOPTICS/GridPACK) - An open-source high-performance package for simulation of large-scale electrical grids.

-### Grid Optimization and Planning
-- [Egret](https://github.com/grid-parity-exchange/Egret) - A Python-based package for electrical grid optimization based on the Pyomo optimization modeling language.
-- [eDisGo](https://github.com/openego/eDisGo/) - Optimization of flexibility options and grid expansion for distribution grids based on PyPSA.
-- [FlexPlan.jl](https://github.com/Electa-Git/FlexPlan.jl) - An open-source Julia tool for transmission and distribution expansion planning considering storage and demand flexibility.
-- [ExaGO](https://github.com/pnnl/ExaGO) - High-performance power grid optimization for stochastic, security-constrained, and multi-period ACOPF problems.
-- [DISPATCHES](https://github.com/gmlc-dispatches/dispatches) - Developed and used to identify and optimize Integrated Energy Systems for operation within the bulk power system via energy market signals.

-### Smart Grid Management and Control
+### Grid Management and Microgrid
 - [Open Smart Grid Platform](https://github.com/OSGP/open-smart-grid-platform) - An open, generic, scalable and independent 'Internet of Things' platform, which enables various connected smart objects in the public space to be easily controlled and monitored.
 - [openleadr](https://github.com/OpenLEADR/openleadr-python) - Open Automated Demand Response (OpenADR) is an open and interoperable information exchange model and emerging smart grid standard.
 - [SEAPATH](https://github.com/seapath/meta-seapath) - Aims at developing a reference design and industrial grade open source real-time platform that can run virtualized automation and protection applications for the power grid industry.

-### Renewable Energy Integration
-- [OPEN](https://github.com/EPGOxford/OPEN) - The framework combines distributed energy resource modelling (e.g. for PV generation sources, battery energy storage systems, electric vehicles), energy market modelling, power flow simulation and multi-period optimisation for scheduling flexible energy resources.
-- [SESMG](https://github.com/SESMG/SESMG) - An energy system model generator with the focus on the optimization of urban energy systems.

-### Energy Markets and Trading
+- [InfrastructureSystems.jl](https://github.com/NREL-Sienna/InfrastructureSystems.jl) - Provides utilities to support data models for infrastructure modeling in NREL-SIIP.
+- [SciGRID](https://power.scigrid.de/) - Its intention is to develop methods for the automated generation of models (i.e. maps) of existing electricity grids for research and other purposes.
+- [GreenForce](https://github.com/Energinet-DataHub/greenforce-frontend) - National energy transmission system operator data hub developing to support change toward decarbonised economies.
+- [OperatorFabric](https://github.com/opfab/operatorfabric-core) - A modular, extensible, industrial-strength and field-tested platform for use in electricity, water and other utility operations.
-- [Grid Singularity Energy Exchange](https://github.com/gridsingularity/gsy-e) - An interface to download and deploy interconnected, grid-aware energy marketplaces.
+- [energy-sparks](https://github.com/Energy-Sparks/energy-sparks) - An open source application that is designed to help schools improve their energy efficiency.
-- [origin](https://github.com/energywebfoundation/origin) - A set of toolkits that together provide a system for issuance and management of Energy Attribute Certificates.

-### Microgrid and Off-grid Solutions
 - [offgridders](https://github.com/rl-institut/offgridders) - Models and optimizes capacity & dispatch of electricity supply systems, off-grid or connected to a (weak) central grid.
 - [openmodelica-microgrid-gym](https://github.com/upb-lea/openmodelica-microgrid-gym) - An OpenAI Gym Environment for Microgrids.
 - [APIS](https://github.com/SonyCSL/APIS) - Build a microgrid that utilizes variable renewable energy as the main power source and enhances the resilience of the power system.
 - [python-microgrid](https://github.com/ahalev/python-microgrid) - A Python library to generate and simulate a large number of microgrids.
 - [CLOVER](https://github.com/CLOVER-energy/CLOVER) - A minigrid simulation and optimisation for supporting rural electrification in developing countries.

-### AI and Machine Learning for Grid Management
 - [Gym-ANM](https://github.com/robinhenry/gym-anm) - Design Reinforcement Learning environments that model Active Network Management tasks in electricity distribution networks.

-### Specialized Grid Technologies
 - [PowerModelsACDC.jl](https://github.com/Electa-Git/PowerModelsACDC.jl) - A a Julia/JuMP/PowerModels package with models for DC lines, meshed DC networks, and AC DC converters.
 - [pyehub](https://gitlab.com/energyincities/python-ehub) - A Python-based, modular and nestable implementation of the Energy Hub model (balancing demand and supply, system capacity sizing and network flows using Mixed-Integer Linear Programming).

-### Grid Data Management and Visualization
-- [InfrastructureSystems.jl](https://github.com/NREL-Sienna/InfrastructureSystems.jl) - Provides utilities to support data models for infrastructure modeling in NREL-SIIP.
-- [SciGRID](https://power.scigrid.de/) - The focus will be on the European transmission grids, but the methods will be applicable more generally.
-- [Tools for the iTEM databases](https://github.com/transportenergy/database) - Contains tools for two databases maintained by iTEM, the International Transport Energy Modeling consortium.
-- [GreenForce](https://github.com/Energinet-DataHub/greenforce-frontend) - National energy transmission system operator data hub developing to support change toward decarbonised economies.

-### Blockchain for Energy Systems
 - [Electra](https://github.com/Alkia/electra) - Sovereign blockchain solution that enables local micro-grid to operate smoothly between trustless actors enabling a real circular economy based on the exchange of electricity units.

-### Energy Monitoring and Visualization
-- [Open Energy Dashboard](https://github.com/OpenEnergyDashboard/OED) - Open Energy Dashboard is a user-friendly way to display energy information from smart energy meter.
-- [Emoncms](https://github.com/emoncms/emoncms) - A powerful open source web application for processing, logging and visualizing energy, temperature and other environmental data.
-- [Open Energy View](https://github.com/JPHutchins/open-energy-view) - The goal of this project is to analyze and present resource consumption data to users empowering them to conserve and save money.
-- [Green Monitoring Stack](https://github.com/cisco-open/green-monitoring) - An open-source stack that monitors the network, data center (compute / storage) infrastructure, third-party devices and external sources to understand the energy consumption and its relation to traffic and bandwidth, the cost and the carbon footprint at various levels of granularity.

-### Energy Management Systems
+### Renewable Energy Integration
-- [OpenEMS](https://github.com/OpenEMS/openems) - Open Source Energy Management System.
-- [FlexMeasures](https://github.com/FlexMeasures/flexmeasures) - A platform for building energy flexibility services with forecasting and scheduling, written in Python & offering a USEF-conform API.
+- [OPEN](https://github.com/EPGOxford/OPEN) - The framework combines distributed energy resource modelling (e.g. for PV generation sources, battery energy storage systems, electric vehicles), energy market modelling, power flow simulation and multi-period optimisation for scheduling flexible energy resources.
+- [SESMG](https://github.com/SESMG/SESMG) - An energy system model generator with the focus on the optimization of urban energy systems.
+- [optihood](https://github.com/SPF-OST/optihood) -  A python-based framework to optimize the investment in alternative energy technologies as well as the operation of available energy resources for decentralized energy networks on a neighbourhood-scale.
-- [SolarNetwork](https://github.com/SolarNetwork/solarnetwork-node) - Flexible platform for the monitoring and control of energy assets, meters, sensors, weather stations, EV chargers, market pricing, load optimization, and more.
+- [HOPP](https://github.com/NREL/HOPP) - Assesses optimal designs for the deployment of utility-scale hybrid energy plants, particularly considering wind, solar and storage.

-### Smart Metering Solutions
-- [emonpi](https://github.com/openenergymonitor/emonpi) - The OpenEnergyMonitor system has the capability to monitor electrical energy use / generation, temperature and humidity.
+- [REISE.jl](https://github.com/Breakthrough-Energy/REISE.jl) - Renewable Energy Integration Simulation Engine.
+- [PowerGAMA](https://bitbucket.org/harald_g_svendsen/powergama/wiki/Home) - A lightweight simulation tool for high level analyses of renewable energy integration in large power systems.
+- [reV](https://github.com/NREL/reV) - Enables the efficient and scalable computation of renewable energy generation, levelized cost of energy, application of geospatial exclusion layers, and generation of renewable energy supply curves.
+- [pyGRETA](https://github.com/tum-ens/pyGRETA) - Python Generator of REnewable Time series and mAps: a tool that generates high-resolution potential maps and time series for user-defined regions within the globe.
+- [RESKit](https://github.com/FZJ-IEK3-VSA/RESKit) - A toolkit to help generate renewable energy generation time series for energy systems analysis.
+- [switch-model](https://github.com/switch-model/switch) - Optimal planning model for power systems with large shares of renewable energy.
-- [EmonLib](https://github.com/openenergymonitor/EmonLib) - Arduino Energy Monitoring Library.
+- [reVX](https://github.com/NREL/reVX) - Renewable Energy Potential(V) eXchange Toot.
-- [STM32 Energy Monitoring](https://github.com/openenergymonitor/STM32) - The following resources are a work in progress guide to using the STM32 platform for energy monitoring, being written as part of development work into the next generation of OpenEnergyMonitor hardware.
-- [OpenSmartMeter](https://github.com/EnAccess/OpenSmartMeter) - Low-cost & OEM agnostic GSM prepaid smart energy meter with a customizable API.

-### Home Energy Management
-- [EHMASS](https://github.com/davidusb-geek/emhass) - Energy Management for Home Assistant, is a Python module designed to optimize your home energy interfacing with Home Assistant.
-- [PowerCalc](https://github.com/bramstroker/homeassistant-powercalc) - Custom component for Home Assistant to estimate the power consumption (as virtual meters) of lights, fans, smart speakers and other devices, which don't have a built-in power meter.
-- [homeassistant-alphaESS](https://github.com/CharlesGillanders/homeassistant-alphaESS) - Monitor your energy generation, storage, and usage data using the official Open API from Alpha ESS.

-### Utility and Grid Management
-- [OperatorFabric](https://github.com/opfab/operatorfabric-core) - A modular, extensible, industrial-strength and field-tested platform for use in electricity, water and other utility operations.
-- [energy-sparks](https://github.com/Energy-Sparks/energy-sparks) - An open source application that is designed to help schools improve their energy efficiency.
+- [dieter_py](https://gitlab.com/diw-evu/dieter_public/dieterpy) - An open source power sector optimization model that has been developed to investigate the role of electricity storage and sector coupling options in future scenarios with high shares of renewable energy sources.

-### Energy Calculation and Modeling
-- [eemeter](https://github.com/openeemeter/eemeter) - An open source Python package for implementing and developing standard methods for calculating normalized metered energy consumption and avoided energy use.
+- [REVUB](https://github.com/VUB-HYDR/REVUB) - The main objective is to model how flexible operation of hydropower plants can help renewable electricity mixes with variable solar and wind power to provide reliable electricity supply and load-following services.
+- [GlobalEnergyGIS](https://github.com/niclasmattsson/GlobalEnergyGIS) - Generates input data for energy models on renewable energy in arbitrary world regions using public datasets.
+- [renewable power plant](https://github.com/Open-Power-System-Data/renewable_power_plants) - Contains scripts to create lists of renewable power plants in Germany, Denmark, France and Poland, and daily time series of cumulated installed capacity per energy source type for Germany.
+- [sup3r](https://github.com/NREL/sup3r) - The Super Resolution for Renewable Resource Data software uses generative adversarial networks to create synthetic high-resolution wind and solar spatiotemporal data from coarse low-resolution inputs.
+- [atlite](https://github.com/PyPSA/atlite) - Light-weight version of Aarhus RE Atlas for converting weather data to power systems data.

-### Data Accessibility and Integration
+### Energy Data Accessibility and Integration
 - [OpenNEM](https://github.com/opennem/opennem-fe) - Aims to make the wealth of public Australian Electricity Market data more accessible to a wider audience.
 - [The Public Utility Data Liberation Project](https://github.com/catalyst-cooperative/pudl) - Makes the US' energy data easier to access and use.
 - [Open Data Access Tools](https://github.com/openEDI/open-data-access-tools) - Aims to improve and automate access to high-value energy datasets across the U.S. Department of Energy's programs, offices, and national laboratories, and help researchers and industry to accelerate analysis and advance innovation.
 - [Power Station Dictionary](https://github.com/OSUKED/Power-Station-Dictionary) - A power station dictionary that enables mapping between various naming conventions and associated plant metadata.
 - [powerplantmatching](https://github.com/PyPSA/powerplantmatching) - A toolset for cleaning, standardizing and combining multiple power plant databases.
 - [TransitionZero Python Client](https://github.com/transition-zero/tz-client) - This Python Client gives programmatic access to all the functionality of TransitionZero, a not-for-profit set to decarbonise energy systems by supporting global businesses and emerging market governments with open, granular and accessible data.
-- [disaggregator](https://github.com/DemandRegioTeam/disaggregator) - A set of tools for processing of spatial and temporal disaggregations of demands of electricity, heat and natural gas.

-### Renewable Energy Data and Forecasting
-- [renewable power plant](https://github.com/Open-Power-System-Data/renewable_power_plants) - Contains scripts to create lists of renewable power plants in Germany, Denmark, France and Poland, and daily time series of cumulated installed capacity per energy source type for Germany.
-- [sup3r](https://github.com/NREL/sup3r) - The Super Resolution for Renewable Resource Data software uses generative adversarial networks to create synthetic high-resolution wind and solar spatiotemporal data from coarse low-resolution inputs.
+- [entsoe-py](https://github.com/EnergieID/entsoe-py) - A Python client for the ENTSO-E API (European Network of Transmission System Operators for Electricity).
+- [pyEIA](https://github.com/thomastu/pyEIA) - An Energy Information Administration API Python client for researchers who need data.
+- [EIA](https://github.com/ropensci/eia) - An R package wrapping the US Energy Information Administration open data API.
+- [eiapy](https://github.com/systemcatch/eiapy) - A simple wrapper for the U.S. Energy Information Administration API.
+- [feo-client](https://github.com/transition-zero/feo-client) - Crafted for energy systems modellers seeking access to data for nodes, assets, technologies, as well as the data supporting models and scenarios published by TransitionZero.
+- [EIAdata](https://github.com/Matt-Brigida/EIAdata) - Provides programmatic access to the Energy Information Administration's API.
-- [atlite](https://github.com/PyPSA/atlite) - Light-weight version of Aarhus RE Atlas for converting weather data to power systems data.
+- [PowerGenome](https://github.com/PowerGenome/PowerGenome) - A tool to quickly and easily create inputs for power systems models.

-### Power Systems and Grid Data
+- [conventional power plants](https://github.com/Open-Power-System-Data/conventional_power_plants) - Contains data on conventional power plants for Germany as well as other selected European countries.
+The data include individual power plants with their technical characteristics.
 - [Open Power System Data](https://open-power-system-data.org/data-sources) - A list of primary data sources that are helpful for power system modeling of Europe.
 - [time series](https://github.com/Open-Power-System-Data/time_series) - Contains scripts that compile time series data of the European power system.
-- [conventional power plants](https://github.com/Open-Power-System-Data/conventional_power_plants) - Contains data on conventional power plants for Germany as well as other selected European countries.
-The data include individual power plants with their technical characteristics.
 - [Power grid frequency data base](https://osf.io/by5hu/) - This data set contains precisely time stamped (GPS referenced) frequency data from several power grids around the world in one second resolution and 1 hour excerpts of raw data.
 - [gridstatus](https://github.com/kmax12/gridstatus) - Provides standardized API to access energy data from the major Independent System Operators in the United States.
 - [ElexonDataPortal](https://github.com/OSUKED/ElexonDataPortal) - Wrapper for the Balancing Mechanism Reporting Service API to balance power flowing on to and off from the electricity Transmission System in Great Britain.
 - [NYISOToolkit](https://github.com/m4rz910/NYISOToolkit) - A collection of modules for accessing power system data, generating statistics, and creating visualizations from the New York Independent System Operator.

-### Global and Regional Energy Data
 - [Global Power Plant Database](https://github.com/wri/global-power-plant-database) - A comprehensive, global and open source database of power plants.
 - [GeoNuclearData](https://github.com/cristianst85/GeoNuclearData) - Database with information about Nuclear Power Plants worldwide.
 - [UKgrid](https://github.com/RamiKrispin/UKgrid) - An R data package with the UK National Grid historical demand for electricity between April 2005 and October 2019.
-- [USgrid](https://github.com/RamiKrispin/USgrid) - The hourly demand and supply of electricity in the US.
 - [ESIOS](https://github.com/SanPen/ESIOS) - Comprehensive library to access the Spanish electricity market entity in Python.
 - [energy-data](https://github.com/owid/energy-data) - Data on global energy consumption (primary energy, per capita, and growth rates), energy mix, electricity mix and other relevant metrics.
 - [EnergyData.Info](https://energydata.info/) - An open data platform from the World Bank Group providing access to datasets and data analytics that are relevant to the energy sector.
 - [The FfE Open Data Portal](http://opendata.ffe.de/) - Offers an overview of free datasets for modelling energy demand and generation.
 - [open-MaStR](https://github.com/OpenEnergyPlatform/open-MaStR) - Download and process German energy data from BNetzA database Marktstammdatenregister.
+- [Energy System Technology Data](https://github.com/PyPSA/technology-data) - Compilation of assumptions about energy system technologies such as cost, efficiency and lifetime that can be read by energy system modelling software.

+### Building Energy Monitoring
+- [Open Energy Dashboard](https://github.com/OpenEnergyDashboard/OED) - Open Energy Dashboard is a user-friendly way to display energy information from smart energy meter.
+- [Emoncms](https://github.com/emoncms/emoncms) - A powerful open source web application for processing, logging and visualizing energy, temperature and other environmental data.
+- [Open Energy View](https://github.com/JPHutchins/open-energy-view) - The goal of this project is to analyze and present resource consumption data to users empowering them to conserve and save money.
+- [Green Monitoring Stack](https://github.com/cisco-open/green-monitoring) - An open-source stack that monitors the network, data center (compute / storage) infrastructure, third-party devices and external sources to understand the energy consumption and its relation to traffic and bandwidth, the cost and the carbon footprint at various levels of granularity.
+- [FlexMeasures](https://github.com/FlexMeasures/flexmeasures) - A platform for building energy flexibility services with forecasting and scheduling, written in Python & offering a USEF-conform API.
+- [OpenEMS](https://github.com/OpenEMS/openems) - Open Source Energy Management System.
+- [SolarNetwork](https://github.com/SolarNetwork/solarnetwork-node) - Flexible platform for the monitoring and control of energy assets, meters, sensors, weather stations, EV chargers, market pricing, load optimization, and more.
+- [emonpi](https://github.com/openenergymonitor/emonpi) - The OpenEnergyMonitor system has the capability to monitor electrical energy use / generation, temperature and humidity.
+- [EmonLib](https://github.com/openenergymonitor/EmonLib) - Arduino Energy Monitoring Library.
+- [STM32 Energy Monitoring](https://github.com/openenergymonitor/STM32) - The following resources are a work in progress guide to using the STM32 platform for energy monitoring, being written as part of development work into the next generation of OpenEnergyMonitor hardware.
+- [OpenSmartMeter](https://github.com/EnAccess/OpenSmartMeter) - Low-cost & OEM agnostic GSM prepaid smart energy meter with a customizable API.
+- [EHMASS](https://github.com/davidusb-geek/emhass) - Energy Management for Home Assistant, is a Python module designed to optimize your home energy interfacing with Home Assistant.
+- [PowerCalc](https://github.com/bramstroker/homeassistant-powercalc) - Custom component for Home Assistant to estimate the power consumption (as virtual meters) of lights, fans, smart speakers and other devices, which don't have a built-in power meter.
+- [homeassistant-alphaESS](https://github.com/CharlesGillanders/homeassistant-alphaESS) - Monitor your energy generation, storage, and usage data using the official Open API from Alpha ESS.
+- [eemeter](https://github.com/openeemeter/eemeter) - An open source Python package for implementing and developing standard methods for calculating normalized metered energy consumption and avoided energy use.

-### API Clients and Wrappers
+### Load and Demand Forecasting
+- [tell](https://github.com/IMMM-SFA/tell) - An open-source Python package to model future hourly total electricity loads.
+- [load_forecasting](https://github.com/pyaf/load_forecasting) - Load forecasting on Delhi area electric power load using ARIMA, RNN, LSTM and GRU models.
+- [draf](https://github.com/DrafProject/draf) - Analysis and decision support framework for local multi-energy hubs focusing on demand response.
-- [entsoe-py](https://github.com/EnergieID/entsoe-py) - A Python client for the ENTSO-E API (European Network of Transmission System Operators for Electricity).
+- [OpenSTEF](https://github.com/OpenSTEF/openstef) - A Python package which is used to make short term forecasts for the energy sector.
-- [pyEIA](https://github.com/thomastu/pyEIA) - An Energy Information Administration API Python client for researchers who need data.
-- [EIA](https://github.com/ropensci/eia) - An R package wrapping the US Energy Information Administration open data API.
-- [eiapy](https://github.com/systemcatch/eiapy) - A simple wrapper for the U.S. Energy Information Administration API.
-- [feo-client](https://github.com/transition-zero/feo-client) - Crafted for energy systems modellers seeking access to data for nodes, assets, technologies, as well as the data supporting models and scenarios published by TransitionZero.
+- [CityLearn](https://github.com/intelligent-environments-lab/CityLearn) - Official reinforcement learning environment for demand response and load shaping.
+- [disaggregator](https://github.com/DemandRegioTeam/disaggregator) - A set of tools for processing of spatial and temporal disaggregations of demands of electricity, heat and natural gas.
+- [demandlib](https://github.com/oemof/demandlib) - With the demandlib you can create power and heat profiles for various sectors by scaling them to your desired demand.

-### Energy Policy and Monitoring
+### Energy Policy
+- [Energy Policy Simulator](https://github.com/EnergyInnovation/eps-us) - The open-source United States Energy Policy Simulator estimates environmental and economic impacts of hundreds of climate and energy policies.
 - [Open Energy Tracker](https://gitlab.com/diw-evu/oet/openenergytracker) - An open data platform for monitoring and visualizing energy policy targets.
 - [EMILE](https://github.com/cityssm/EMILE) - An application to aggregate energy consumption data across several municipal assets and report usage to monitor and manage emissions.
+- [AMIRIS](https://gitlab.com/dlr-ve/esy/amiris/amiris) - An agent-based simulation of electricity markets and their actors enabling researchers to analyse and evaluate energy policy instruments and their impact on the actors.

 ## Consumption
 ### Buildings and Heating